-Community Transition Diagrams Admission Educating the person and his/her identified supports about local community resources and service options available to meet their needs upon transition into the community.
-This allows the person to make self-directed, informed choices on service options that they feel will best meet their needs and increases the likelihood of post-facility engagement Participating in qualifying facility team meetings especially in person centered planning for those in a treatment facility for longer than 60 days, to share hospital and community information related to estimated length of stay, present problems related to admission, discharge/release criteria, progress toward treatment goals, personal strengths, available supports and assets, medical condition, medication issues, and community treatment needs.
-Linking the adult with community services including visits between the person and the Community Support staff, ACT team members and/or CPSs who will be working with the consumer in the community (including visits and telephone contacts between the consumer and the community-based providers).
-Individual who meet Core Customer Eligibility while in one of the following qualifying facilities: State Operated Hospital Criteria 2.
-Crisis Stabilization Unit (CSU) 3.
+Community Transition Diagning Community Transition Planning 3.
 Jail/Prison 4.
-Other (ex: Community Psychiatric Hospital) Continuing Stay Criteria Same as above.
+Other (ex: Community Psychiatric Hospital) 0 11 1 4.
+Other (ex.
+Community E sychiatric Hospital) Continuing Stay Criteria Same as above.
 Discharge Criteria Individual/family requests discharge; or Individual no longer meets Core Customer Eligibility; or Individual is discharged from a state hospital or qualifying facility.
 Service Exclusions This service is utilized only when an individual is transitioning from an institutional setting and therefore is not provided concurrent to an ongoing community-based service package.
 Clinical Exclusions Individuals with the following conditions are excluded from admission unless there is clearly documented evidence of a co-occurring Behavioral Health condition: Developmental Disability, Autism, Organic Mental Disorder, Traumatic Brain Injury Required Components Prior to Release from a State Hospital or Qualifying Facility: When the person has had (a) a length of stay of 60 days or longer in a facility or (b) youth is readmitted to a facility within 30 days of discharge, a community transition plan in partnership with the facility is required.
 Evidence of planning shall be recorded and a copy of the Plan shall be included in both the adult's hospital and community records.
 Clinical Operations Community Transition Planning activities shall include: 1.
 Telephone and Face-to-face contacts with consumer and their identified family; 2.
 Participating in consumer's clinical staffing(s) prior to their discharge from the facility; 3.
 Applications for consumer resources and services prior to discharge from the facility including: a.
 Healthcare b.
 Entitlements (i.e., SSI, SSDI) for which they are eligible c.
 Self-Help Groups and Peer Supports d.
 Housing e.
 Employment, Education, Training f.
-Consumer Support Services
+Consumer Support Services Service 1.

-Community Transition Planning Service 1.
 This service must be available 7 days a week (if the state hospital/qualifying facility discharges or releases 7 days a week).
 Accessibility 2.
 This service may be delivered via telemedicine technology or via telephone conferencing.
 Reporting and Billing Requirements The modifier on Procedure Code indicates setting from which the consumer is transitioning.
 There must be a minimum of one face-to-face with the individual prior to release from hospital or qualifying facility in order to bill for any telephone contacts.
-Documentation Requirements b.
-Individuals readmitted within 30 days of discharge.
-2. Documentation of all face-to-face and telephone contacts and a description of progress with Community Transition Plan implementation and outcomes.
+Documentation Requirements A documented Community Transition Plan for: Individuals with a length of stay greater than 60 days; or Individuals readmitted within 30 days of discharge.
+Documentation of all face-to-face and telephone contacts and a description of progress with Community Transition Plan implementation and outcomes.